Rowland Rees

-History
+Early life

 Rees was born in Gibraltar, the eldest son of Rowland Rees, of Sutrana House, Dover, and later alderman of Brighton, England.
 He was educated in Hong Kong and Sheffield.
 It has also been asserted that he was educated in Dover, where his father was for many years mayor.
 He emigrated to Adelaide in 1869; his brother, Dr. John Rees followed seven years later.
 Rowland ("something of a black sheep in the family"), along with his brothers Allen and Charles, "had all three received and squandered their inheritance" and were accordingly left nothing in their father's will; at any rate, having suffered "some kind of financial catastrophe" and moved into "a small terrace villa in Hove", the senior Rowland Rees left only enough to cover a few preliminary bequests.

+He was described as "a voluble Welshman" in one Adelaide newspaper report.

+Career

-Rees began his architectural practice immediately upon arriving in the colony, initially in partnership with Thomas English.
-His work was usually characterised by bold decorative elements such as capitals, pilasters and pediments.
+Rees began his architectural practice immediately upon arriving in the colony of South Australia, initially in partnership with architect Thomas English, from 19 February 1870 until 1873.
+They practised as English & Rees, Civil Engineers, Architects and Surveyors, of Temple Chambers, Currie Street, Adelaide.

 He was in partnership with Joseph Hornabrook from 1878 to 1881, when Hornabrook left for a life on the professional stage.

+Rees' work was usually characterised by bold decorative elements such as capitals, pilasters and pediments.

+Public office

 He was elected to the South Australian House of Assembly as member for The Burra (1873–75), Burra (1875–81) and Onkaparinga (1882–90).
 He advanced liberal ideas, such as free education, the regulation (rather than banning) of gambling, and equal divorce rights for women.
 Rees was a member of the South Australian Institute from 1878, and helped to select works for the South Australian State Collection.

+Other roles

 He was a director of the Holdfast Railway Company, for which firm he also acted as engineer.